-For FY2023, the AC reviewed with the external auditors its findings on internal control recommendations.
+For FY2024, the AC reviewed with the external auditors its findings on internal control recommendations.
 The Group had appointed Messrs.
-PKF Risk Management Sdn.
-Bhd. as an outsourced internal audit function.
-The internal auditor had presented its internal audit findings and recommendations to the AC for FY2023.
+PKF-CAP Risk Consulting Pte.
+Ltd. ("PKF") as the Company's external internal auditor.
+The internal auditor had presented its internal audit findings and recommendations to the AC for FY2024.

-With the assistance from the outsourced internal audit function and through the AC, the Board also notes that all risk management system and internal control system contain inherent limitations and cost-effective system of risk management system and or internal controls could only provide reasonable and not absolute assurance against the occurrence of material errors, financial misstatement, poor judgement in decision making, human error, losses and or other irregularities.
+With the assistance from PKF and through the AC, the Board also notes that all risk management system and internal control system contain inherent limitations and cost-effective system of risk management system and or internal controls could only provide reasonable and not absolute assurance against the occurrence of material errors, financial misstatement, poor judgement in decision making, human error, losses and or other irregularities.

-For the financial year ended 30 June 2023, the Board had received assurance from the CEO and CFO that (i) the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; and (ii) there were no significant internal control issues or incidents to be brought to the attention of the Audit Committee or the Directors of the Company, and the Group's risk management and internal control systems addressing financial, operational, compliance and information technology risks were adequate and effective.
+For the financial year ended 30 June 2024, the Board had received assurance from the CEO and CFO that (i) the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; and (ii) there were no significant internal control issues or incidents to be brought to the attention of the Audit Committee or the Directors of the Company, and the Group's risk management and internal control systems addressing financial, operational, compliance and information technology risks were adequate and effective.